sachinchoolur/lightGallery/site/content/blog/7-best-react-photo-gallery-libraries/index.md

 - Customization Options: React Responsive Carousel typically provides a variety of customization options, allowing developers to tailor the appearance and behavior to match project requirements.

-- supports thumbnails, vertical scrolling, and fading effect out of the box.
+- Supports thumbnails, vertical scrolling, and fading effect out of the box.

 - It provides advanced options such as server-side rendering, lazy load, and presentation mode.